A Lifelong Local’s Washington, DC Travel Guide

 Embassy Row is also a place to explore, even after the embassies are closed.
 You generally can’t just walk into an embassy but you can admire the range of architecture from the outside.
 Insider tip: embassies are always throwing ticket-required events, so check out their websites before going to see if there’s something to do!
 Events range from free to hundreds of dollars.
-This website has embassy-related events but I personally find them all on Facebook.

 If you venture out from the city centre, you can see the National Cathedral and the National Shrine of the Immaculate Conception, both beautiful and unique pieces of religious architecture.
 The National Cathedral and the surrounding area is one of my favourite spots in DC – absolutely serene and gorgeous.
 Arlington National Cemetery is also a popular trip because of the famous graves.

 Are you interested in the Lincoln assassination?
 My family are experts on one of America’s most altering events.
 Please email me or DM me on Twitter for niche recommendations.
 Blog post coming in the future.

 All of the above are my personal recommendations with consideration for what I know is popular.
 Definitely plan out what you want to do in advance so you can figure out roughly how much time to spend in DC.

 Washington, DC Events